 Gone are the days of ugly white dishwashers that stood out like a sore thumb, as when it comes to design, both brands offer sleek designs for contemporary kitchens.

-As a brand that has been on the market for a long time, Miele is capable of adopting new trends in terms of design.
+As a brand that has been on the market for a long time, Miele appliances are capable of adopting new trends in terms of design.
 Miele dishwashers fit perfectly into your kitchen and can match in with the design of your cabinetry with the flush install options (a.k.a. panel ready dishwashers).
 Looking at the premium models, there are no handles for you to bump against, as they have the K2O (Knock to Open) feature

 which enables you to literally gently knock open the door.
 In addition, it is worthwhile to note that Miele has by far the best fingerprint-proof coating in the market which they call "Clean-touch".